Lucy Hayes Herron: Personal life

 Herron's first husband was steel company executive Thomas McKennan Laughlin, the brother of ambassador Irwin B. Laughlin.
-They married in 1903, and she was widowed when he died by suicide in 1910.
+They married in 1903, and she was widowed in 1910, when he committed suicide.
 They had two sons, William K. Laughlin and Thomas Irwin Laughlin.
-In 1911, she was rumored to be engaged to Archibald Butt, and aide to President Taft.
-She denied the rumors, and they did not marry; in 1912 he died on the Titanic.
+In 1911, she was rumored to be engaged to Archibald Butt, an aide to President Taft.
+She denied the rumors, they did not marry, and he died in 1912 on the Titanic.

-Her second husband was Senator Henry Frederick Lippitt; they married, both for the second time, in 1915.
-With Lippitt she had another son, Frederick Lippitt, who became a congressman, and a daughter, Mary Ann Lippitt, who was a pilot during World War II and owned an aviation company in Rhode Island.
+She married her second husband, Senator Henry Frederick Lippitt, a widower, in 1915.
+With Lippitt, she had another son, Frederick Lippitt, who became a congressman, and a daughter, Mary Ann Lippitt, a pilot during World War II and later owner of an aviation company in Rhode Island.
 She was widowed again when Lippitt died in 1933.
 She died in 1961, in Providence, Rhode Island.
-She left an estate reported to be worth eight million dollars, with significant gifts to children's, medical, and cultural charities in Rhode Island.
-Neither of her Lippitt children married; they were both major benefactors of Brown University and in 2004 were jointly awarded the President's Medal for their contributions to the school.
-Her grave is with her second husband's and her younger children's, at Swan Point Cemetery in Providence.
+She had a reported estate of eight million dollars, and left significant gifts to Rhode Island children's, medical, and cultural charities.
+Neither of her Lippitt children married; but both were major benefactors of Brown University, which jointly awarded them the President's Medal for their contributions.
+She is buried with her second husband and younger children at Swan Point Cemetery in Providence.

 Her notable nephews and nieces included Robert A. Taft, Helen Taft Manning, and Charles Phelps Taft II.